The U.S. Food and Drug Administration approved Elmiron in 1996. Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson, manufactures the drug.

 What Is the Drug Used For?

 Elmiron treats discomfort and pain caused by IC, but it’s not a pain medication.
-It also has mild anticoagulant effects but it’s not indicated for use as a blood thinner like warfarin or other anticoagulants.
+It also has mild anticoagulant effects but it’s not indicated for use as a blood thinner such as warfarin or other anticoagulants.
 Elmiron isn’t a cure for IC.

-In one blinded, randomized, placebo-controlled study, 28 out of 74 patients who received Elmiron reported 50 percent improvement in bladder pain after three months.
+In one blinded, randomized, placebo-controlled study, 28 out of 74 patients who received Elmiron reported 50% improvement in bladder pain after three months.